 - Owner’s total compensation for one owner, after adjusting the compensation of all other owners to market value.

-SDE is used to value small businesses in which the owner actively works in the business.
 In most small businesses, it’s difficult to distinguish between the profits of the business and the owner’s compensation.
-Many business owners do not pay themselves a salary and instead may take a “draw.”
-In other businesses, an owner may be paying themselves less than what they would have to pay an outside manager.
-For example, they may pay themselves a $40,000 annual salary when a more appropriate salary for their role, based on market demand, would be $100,000 per year.
+Many owners don’t pay themselves a salary but may take a “draw.”
+In others, an owner may pay themselves less than they would to an outside manager.

-When to Use EBITDA
+When To Use EBITDA

-EBITDA is defined as earnings (E) before (B):
+EBITDA is defined as Earnings (E) Before (B):

 - Interest (I)